Sleeping Dogs (video game): Gameplay

 Unlike most similar open-world games, Sleeping Dogs emphasizes melee combat over gunplay.
-Sleeping Dogs melee combat has been compared to that of Batman: Arkham Asylum: it allows the player to fight opponents coming from any direction with attack, grapple and counter-moves and can be performed with or without weapons.
+Sleeping Dogs melee combat has been compared to that of Batman: Arkham Asylum: it allows the player to fight opponents coming from any direction with attack, grapple and counter moves and can be performed with or without weapons.
 These three basic commands are chained together with the character's movement to execute attacks.
 The player's face meter fills up faster when enemies are defeated with different moves in rapid succession or with environmental attacks, which are performed by dragging enemies to certain objects, which Shen uses to eliminate opponents.
 Melee weapons such as knives, tire irons, and frying pans are available, but they break with extended use.
 Gun combat in Sleeping Dogs combines a cover system with gun fu elements: if the player vaults from cover in a gunfight or manually disarms a gun-wielding enemy, time briefly slows down, and the effect can be prolonged further by chaining together successive headshots.
-Firearms are scarce in the game and the player can normally carry only one gun at a time: although it is possible to tuck away and draw individual pistols for later use, other weapons cannot be holstered, and all must be discarded after running out of ammunition.
+Firearms are scarce in the game and the player can normally carry only one gun at a time: with the exception of handguns, weapons cannot be stored and must be discarded after running out of ammunition.

-The player can perform "action hijacks" while driving vehicles.
-These cause Shen to leap from his vehicle to steal another in motion.
-In combat, Shen loses health as he takes damage.
-This can be mitigated by taking cover where available.
+The player can perform "action hijacks" while driving vehicles: these cause Shen to leap from his vehicle to steal another in motion.
+In combat, Shen loses health as he takes damage: this can be mitigated by taking cover where available.
 If the health bar is depleted, the character will respawn at a hospital or a clinic.
 Health can also be restored by ordering food or drinks from various stalls and vending machines, which also provides a variety of buffs to Shen, such as health regeneration or improved damage.

 If the player directs Shen to commit crimes, police response is indicated by a "heat" meter on the HUD.
 The meter displays the current wanted level; if it reaches 5, the police will aggressively pursue Shen.
 The meter recedes when Shen is hidden from the cops' line of sight.
 Police officers continue to search for Shen even if he leaves the wanted vicinity, and they will resume the chase if he is sighted.
 If Shen is arrested or killed by officers during missions, the player can restart from the last checkpoint.